varghese-peter/EEG-Discrimination-study/README.md

 > In the GUI, go to File>Manage EEGLAB extensions>Data import extensions.
 Check "neuroscanio" from the list and click OK

 > In the GUI, go to File>Manage EEGLAB extensions>Data processing extensions.
 Check "ICLabel", "Viewprops" and "CleanLine" from the list and OK.

+**Update (08/07/2019).In EEGLAB_2019, both data import and data processing extensions are grouped together at File>Manage EEGLAB extensions**

 This initial set up needs to be done only once.